Azure/gpt-rag-agentic/docs/NL2SQL.md

 # NL2SQL and Chat with Fabric Scenarios

-This document explains how **NL2SQL**, **NL2SQL Few-Shot**, and **Chat with Fabric** scenarios function within the GPT-RAG Agentic Orchestrator.
-It covers the architecture, agent orchestration, authentication models and setup, data sources and data dictionaries configuration.
+This document provides an overview of how **NL2SQL**, **NL2SQL Few-Shot**, and **Chat with Fabric** scenarios work within the GPT-RAG Agentic Orchestrator.
+It explores the key components, including architecture, agent orchestration, authentication methods, and the configuration of data sources and data dictionaries.

 ## Table of Contents